Species conservation & research

 People & Wildlife

 The fossa, Madagascar’s largest predator, is increasingly coming into conflict with the local population.
-The shrinking natural habitat often forces the fossa to hunt domesticated poultry in the villages.
-We monitor the conflicts, advise those affected and develop solutions to avoid them.
+Shrinking natural habitat often forces fossa to hunt domesticated poultry in villages.
+We monitor conflicts, advise those involved and develop solutions to avoid conflicts.

 Bedrohte Vogelarten